 The Carlton Ambassador, located along the embassy park in The Hague, is an elegant boutique hotel that’s close to the major sights while offering a more secluded, private setting.
 You can stay in a vibrantly decorated room and relax on the terrace outside the trendy Restaurant Sophia.

-A boutique hotel located in the Haagsche Bluf area of the Hague, the Collector Hotel offers a chic place to stay in a convenient location near many of the city’s main sights.
-The architecture in this part of town is a bit of a ruse, because the brick buildings with step-gabled rooflines are all new buildings made to resemble historically listed buildings to create an authentic feel.
+A boutique hotel located in the Haagsche Bluf area of The Hague, The Collector offers a chic place to stay in a convenient location near many of the city’s main sights.
+The architecture in this part of town is a bit of a ruse because the brick buildings with step-gabled rooflines are all relatively new, designed to resemble historical listed buildings to create an authentic feel.

 The hotel’s interior is laid-back but stylish, with modern furnishings accented by vintage decor.
-Playing off its name, the Collector is filled with collections of things like buttons, rubber ducks, cameras and artwork.
-The art is all made custom for the hotel, and features quirky takes on classic works.
+Playing off its name, The Collector is filled with collections of things like buttons, rubber ducks, cameras and artwork.
+The art is all custom-made for the hotel, and features quirky takes on classic works.
 For instance, the hallways feature a piece with the face of Girl with a Pearl Earring inserted into a modern picture.